iqtiro-del/viro-platform/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is a React-based Single Page Application (SPA) using TypeScript and Vite, with Wouter for routing.
 UI components leverage `shadcn/ui` (New York style variant) and Radix UI primitives, styled with Tailwind CSS to create a custom neon/cyberpunk dark-mode design system.
 State management uses TanStack Query for server state, React Context for authentication and theme, and React hooks for local state.
 The design incorporates a neon color palette, specific typography (Inter, Orbitron/Exo 2, Tajawal for Arabic), glassmorphism, and neon glows.
 Mobile-first responsive design is implemented across all pages, ensuring a consistent user experience.
-Key features include smooth page transitions, enhanced dialogs and toast notifications with animations, and comprehensive mobile optimizations.
+Key features include smooth page transitions, enhanced dialogs and toast notifications with animations, and comprehensive mobile optimizations. **Language**: Platform is locked to Arabic-only (RTL), with language switching disabled.
+Platform name displays as "فيرو" (Viro in Arabic) throughout the entire interface.

 ### Backend Architecture
 The backend is built with Express.js, providing RESTful API routing and custom middleware for logging and error handling.
 Authentication currently uses bcrypt.js for password hashing, with plans for session-based authentication.